AWS CDK vs Terraform: The Complete 2026 Comparison

 Migration strategy:

-1. Use terraform import to import existing CloudFormation-managed resources into Terraform state
+1. Use terraform import to bring existing CloudFormation-managed resources into Terraform state

 2. Write Terraform configuration matching existing resources